Emmanuelolaoye/Flask-Api-Endpoint/README.md

 ## Introduction

-I set up the  Flask API that runs on port `5001` and i made some aditions to the `pytest` test showing the endpoint appropriately handling all required conditions.
+I set up the  Flask API that runs on port `5001` and I made some additions to the `pytest` test showing the endpoint appropriately handling all required conditions.

 ---